sa2c/mpi-2021-02-22/index.md

   </p>

   <p>
-    Follow the instruction on the <a href="https://rantahar.github.io/introduction-to-mpi/setup.html">workshop setup page</a>.
+    Follow the instructions on the <a href="https://rantahar.github.io/introduction-to-mpi/setup.html">workshop setup page</a>.
     Install an implementation of MPI, CMocka or FRUIT, and the CubeGUI from the Scalasca section.
   </p>